trevor-richardson/conv_lstm_cell/README.md

 <img src="https://github.com/trevor-richardson/conv_lstm_cell/blob/master/math/convlstm.png" width="750">

 The code is not meant to be executable.
-This code is an outline for how to implement these types of models.
+This code is an outline of how to implement these types of models.
 For an example of a ConvLSTM that runs see my [collision anticipation](https://github.com/trevor-richardson/collision_anticipation) repo.

 ## Relevant Files